 College of Education and Professional Studies:

-College of Liberal Arts and College of Math and Science:
+College of Fine Arts and Design and College of Math and Science:

 For commencement, each of the University of Central Oklahoma's five undergraduate colleges award a student the title of Class Marshal.
 These five students have the highest grade-point averages and number of Central credit hours in their respective colleges.